Trump says he and Xi will meet in South Korea in coming weeks and he'll later go to China

 WASHINGTON (AP) — U.S. President Donald Trump said he would meet Chinese leader Xi Jinping at a regional summit taking place at the end of October in South Korea and will visit China in the “early part of next year,” following a phone call between the two on Friday.

-In a Truth Social post, Trump also said Xi would come to the United States “at an appropriate time” and that they had made progress on “the approval of the TikTok Deal” to allow the popular social media app to keep operating in the United States.
+In a Truth Social post, Trump said Xi would come to the United States “at an appropriate time” and that they had made progress on “the approval of the TikTok Deal” to allow the popular social media app to keep operating in the U.S., though he didn't give details.

+A statement from the Chinese government did not mention the visits, nor did it offer clarity on what Xi had agreed to regarding a sale of a controlling stake by TikTok’s Chinese parent company to avoid a U.S. ban.
+But Xi told Trump to avoid imposing trade restrictions to keep trade ties from getting worse, according to the statement.

+While the highly anticipated call suggested a cordial relationship between the leaders of the world’s two largest economies, their statements showed the ongoing challenges.
+A fundamental sign of cooperation was a willingness to meet face to face to keep ties from fraying when the two countries with conflicting worldviews are so entwined economically.

 “The call was a very good one, we will be speaking again by phone, appreciate the TikTok approval, and both look forward to meeting at APEC!”
 Trump wrote, referring to the Asia-Pacific Economic Cooperation group of 21 economies on the Pacific Rim.